 Leave the Highlands behind, perhaps now understanding why Robert Burns wrote ‘wherever I wander, wherever I rove, the hills of the Highlands forever I love.’
 B

 Scotland is, of course, the home of golf, and while you are some distance from St Andrews, your hotel is a 10-minute drive from Inverness’s Fairways Golf Course.
 Also within driving distance - if you do fancy dusting off your clubs - are Inverness Golf Club and Kings Golf Club.
 For those not keen on hitting a tiny ball towards a flag in the distance, consider exploring Inverness in more depth.
 See (from the outside only) the 18th-century Inverness Castle, followed by a stroll through the halls of Inverness Museum and Art Gallery.

 Further afield you will find the Culloden Battlefield, site of the 1746 English victory over Bonnie Prince Charlie.
 During your stay, a delightful afternoon can be spent taking the train to Dunrobin Castle, a fairytale castle and the seat of the Earl of Sutherland.

 Macdonald Drumossie Hotel (3Q+)

 You will find the Macdonald Drumossie Hotel within nine acres of spectacular parkland, four miles from Inverness.
 Each of the hotel’s 44 en-suite rooms boasts traditional grandeur, decorated with Highland Scenes and filled with comfortable furniture to make your stay as pleasant as possible.
-When not exploring the area, or joining one of the included excursions, you will be dining in the hotel’s award-winning Grill Room Restaurant, serving Scottish dishes using local produce - including sustainable fish, organic cooked breakfasts and Scottish beef hung for at least 21 days.
+When not exploring the area, or joining one of the included excursions, you will be dining in the hotel’s AA Rosette-winning Grill Room Restaurant, serving Scottish dishes using local produce - including sustainable fish, organic cooked breakfasts and Scottish beef hung for at least 21 days.
 If arriving by train, a taxi will be required to reach the hotel.